omarathon/tabula/README.markdown

 ### Building assets

-The `web` module contains a call to `node_modules/.bin/gulp assets` to build assets as part of the deployment.
+The `web` module contains a call to `npm run build` to build assets with Webpack as part of the deployment.
 You can run this manually to build new static content into `build/rootContent` (which is monitored by JRebel for changes).

-If you don't want to mess with gulp at all, you can call `./gradlew gulp_assets` to rebuild the assets (or replace `assets` with another task name as below).
+If you don't want to mess with webpack at all, you can call `./gradlew webpack` to rebuild the assets.

-Other useful `gulp` commands:
+Other useful `npm` commands:

-- `gulp assets` - build all assets and exit
+- `npm run build` - build all production assets and exit
-- `gulp` - build all assets then watch for any changes and rebuild
+- `npm run dev` - build assets for development and exit
-- `gulp watch-assets` - just watch for changes before rebuilding
+- `npm run watch` - watch for changes to files and re-build development assets
-- `gulp clean` - clean out anything from `build/rootContent` (sometimes necessary if you delete files)
-- `gulp concat-scripts-id6` - generate the concatenated JS files for ID6 modules
-- `gulp concat-scripts-id7` - generate the concatenated JS files for ID7 modules
-- `gulp compile-less` - compile any LESS files to CSS

 At the moment, we still have a lot of JS libraries in `src/main/assets/static/libs/` - these should be gradually replaced with proper dependency management in `package.json` (we already do this for ID7).
 If you need to update ID7, change the version